aboueleyes/aboueleyes.github.io/premuation-matrix.md

 $$

 I found This matrix very interesting!
 It’s also an *`orthogonal`* matrix , which means it’s equal to its transpose.
 What about you?
-Do you find it interesting?
+Do also you find it interesting?